 Into Roche Harbor to clear Customs, then down to Westcott Bay to pick up friends for a daysail down to English Camp and back: the GPS tells all.

-One of the advantages of having a heavy, full keel boat is that we can anchor out in open roadsteads and not be affected much by swells and boat wake.
+One of the advantages of having a heavy, full keel boat is that we could anchor out in open roadsteads and not be affected much by swells and boat wake.
 We like a bit of rocking in an anchorage, like here behind the Java Islets.

 Taking the dinghy around the point to the dock from the small cove inside of Eagle Point.

 See the reef with the seals?
 We didn't, some years back with our Pearson Ariel Katydid and went right up on it.
 More recently we were on the beach there at Clark Island and watched a small sailboat under power hit it at speed: crew member on the foredeck went right over the bows into the water.
 Fished out, no harm done.

 A favorite spot at Blake Island: a quick escape from the city on the backside of the island facing the Olympics.

 And of course the Third of July in Liberty Bay for the fireworks is an annual tradition.
 Watch out for that corner of the bay with the really muddy bottom!

 This very picturesque cove at Toe Point on Patos turned out to be a bit too exposed to wind and current for comfort: our stern anchor dragged that evening due solely to the current on the boat.

 Sidney Spit is an anchorage with some of the nicest beach hikes around.
 The hike around the lagoon (with a dinghy shuttle across the mouth) is not to be missed.

 Fabulously lurid sunset over the Gulf Islands from the buoys in Reef Harbor.